wireapp/wire-server/src/understand/federation/architecture.rst

    _wire-server-federator._tcp.company-a.com.
 600  IN  SRV 10 5 443 federator.wire.company-a.com.

-A backend can then be discovered, given its domain, by issueing a DNS query for the SRV record specifying the `wire` service.
+A backend can then be discovered, given its domain, by issueing a DNS query for the SRV record specifying the `wire-server-federator` service.

 .. _authentication: